Edo745/Exploring-Neural-Network-Architectures-for-Image-Classification/Lab1/README.md

 ### Layer responses analysis
 The paper highlights that ResNets generally have smaller magnitudes of responses compared to plaid networks.
 Let's prove it!

+## Can we make the model explanable?
+Let's implement Grad-CAM following the paper [Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization](https://arxiv.org/pdf/1610.02391).
 # Take home message
 - The convolutional neural networks outperform MLPs for the task of image recognition.
 Convolutional layers naturally retain spatial information which is lost in fully-connected layers.